SteveDoyle2/NASTRAN-95/um/bulk.md

 3. In statics, the load is applied with the Case Control request: LOAD = SID.
    In dynamics, the load is applied by reference on a TLOADi data card.
-The load at each point will be multiplied by the function of time F(t-çi) defined on the TLOADi card. çi is the delay factor for each point.
+The load at each point will be multiplied by the function of time F(t-Ã§i) defined on the TLOADi card. Ã§i is the delay factor for each point.

 4. The number of connected points for the five types are 1(POINT), 2(LINE,REV), 3(AREA3), 4(AREA4).
 Any unused Gi entries must be on the